0x326/academic-code-portfolio/CSE 271/Project 1/README.md

 - `Appointment` has the method `abstract boolean occursOn(int year, int month, int day)`.
 - Provide a tester class where the user enters a date and sees which events occur on that date.

+## Features

+- Uses a complex set of regular expressions to accurately parse a JSON file storing various `Appointment`'s, even when an `Appointment`'s textual description contains escaped characters and special delimiters, such as commas and curly braces.

 ## `Appointment` File Format: JSON

-For this project, I chose to read and save `Appointment` objects in the JSON file format through complex regular expressions. `Appointment`'s are stored in the following fashion:
+For this project, I chose to read and save `Appointment` objects in the JSON file format.  `Appointment`'s are stored in the following fashion:

 ```JSON
 [